 "I want to be the one who is changing things.
 That's a spirit I've developed further because of Achievement First."

-While he thrives on independence, making new friends and pursuing his own goals, Julius has also been comforted to have a little piece of home with him on the Bates campus.
+While he thrives on independence, making new friends and pursuing his own goals, Julius was also comforted to have a little piece of home with him on the Bates campus.
 Michelle, his classmate with whom he attended both Amistad Academy Middle and AF Amistad High, is always just a phone call away.
-Michelle and Julius always know where to find each other when they need support, and they have included each other in their own on-campus social circles.
+Michelle and Julius always knew where to find each other when they needed support, and they included each other in their own on-campus social circles.

 Julius’ trip to Japan was his first experience abroad, but it won’t be his last.
-Julius plans to complete his 60-page thesis, graduate from Bates and return to Japan to teach English for at least one year.
+Julius completed his 60-page thesis, graduated from Bates and returned to Japan to teach English for at least one year.
 He knows the tools he developed at Achievement First will help him continue his unique journey toward changing the world.

 Favorite Aspect of being an Achievement First alumnus: "All of the teachers still say, ‘We’re here for you if you need it.’
 I can talk to teachers about my time in school, about their recent students or about college.
 Even though my friends might not admit it, whenever we talk, our days at Amistad Academy still come up.
 It is great to have these memories and relationships and to continue to develop them."

 Proudest moment: "My proudest moment is achieving my dream of studying in Japan.
 I was supposed to go earlier, but it did not work out because of financial aid and I was very sad.
 Now, I finally have the chance I’ve been waiting for.
 It has always been my dream to go to Japan and to find and define my happiness."

 "I love staying connected with other AF Amistad High alumni, and talking with my alumni counselor.
 Even though I graduated from high school, it always feel like we're still a family."